 It’s so easy to over complicate the process of hitting a baseball.
 How to be a better baseball hitter starts with seeing the baseball.
 Here are 4 tips to help you see the baseball and hit it better.

-I believe seeing the ball is a skill we can get better at just like other mechanical issues we are working on.
-This became a big part of my offensive thought process when I started hearing guys that were swinging the bat well talk, all they would talk about was how big the baseball looked and how well they were seeing the baseball.
+It became a big part of my offensive thought process when I noticed a common theme among guys who were swing the bat well… all they would talk about was how big the baseball looked and how well they were seeing it.

 Here are a few tips, things that I believe have helped me to see the baseball better:

-- Basic but important – Head position.
+Don’t be a cyclops.
+Unfortunately, it’s all-too-easy for hitters to have just enough angle to their head that they’re actually only seeing the ball well with one eye – which throws off depth perception.
 Keep your head turned toward the pitcher so you have 2 eyes on the ball, and don’t tilt your head to the side.

 To sum it up, how to be a better baseball hitter can quickly get complicated.
 Seeing the baseball might seem like a pat answer, but it’s a truth that is too often forgotten and can quickly become the source of a hitter’s problems at the plate.